 vqueue: Scheduled HTTP Webhooks on Your Own Valkey

-We just shipped vqueue, a free HTTP webhook queue layered on top of every Layerbase Cloud Valkey or Redis instance.
+We just shipped vqueue, a free HTTP webhook queue layered on top of every Layerbase Cloud Valkey instance.
 If your app already uses @upstash/qstash to schedule webhooks, you can point it at your own Layerbase database and stop paying a second vendor for the same queue.

 The problem